Faculty of Science

 I am a postdoctoral researcher working with Prof. Nilanjan Ray at the University of Alberta VISUAL lab and Dr. Gilbert Bigras at the Cross Cancer Institute.
 We are looking into ways to improve biomarker detection in digital pathology images with interpretable deep learning, which would assist pathologists in performing better cancer diagnoses and prognoses.

-Prof. Ray also supervised my PhD work, which I completed in 2025.
-My doctoral thesis was mostly about object detection and segmentation with language modeling, though I also spent several years working on multi-object tracking.
+Prof. Ray also supervised my PhD work, which was mostly about object detection and segmentation with language modeling, though I also spent several years working on multi-object tracking and cell segmentation in time-lapse microscopy images.

-Prior to that, I was with the Vision and Robotics group where I completed my MSc under Prof. Martin Jagersand in 2017.
+Prior to that, I was with the Vision & Robotics group at the University of Alberta, where I completed my MSc under Prof. Martin Jagersand.
 My master's thesis was about high precision 2D tracking in natural images and its application to uncalibrated visual servoing.

-I completed my under graduation in 2013 from IIIT Allahabad with a major in computer vision.
-While there, I did several vision projects with Prof. Anupam Agrawal, including my B.Tech thesis on abandoned object detection and a term project on hyperspectral image analysis.
+I did my under graduate studies at IIIT Allahabad, with a major in computer vision.
+While there, I worked with Prof. Anupam Agrawal on several vision projects, including my B.Tech thesis on abandoned object detection and a term project on hyperspectral image analysis.

-I also spent two summers working with Prof. Madasu Hanmandlu at IIT Delhi on applying machine learning for online signature verification.
+I also spent two summers working with Prof. Madasu Hanmandlu at IIT Delhi, applying classical machine learning techniques like support vector machines and fuzzy logic for online signature verification.

-My research interests include all aspects of computer vision and machine learning, though I am particularly interested in the application of deep learning to visual recognition tasks like object detection, segmentation and tracking.
+My research interests include all aspects of computer vision and machine learning, though I am particularly interested in the application of deep learning for visual recognition tasks like object detection, segmentation and tracking.

 Projects